HuxleyIsMe/promises/README.md

 - We may be continually adding promises
 - We can not run all at once
     - a. because of rate limiting (i had suggested exponential back of with jitter but also wasn't good enough)
     - b.
-Obviously our machine or any machine can only do a certain amount at once. ( This i assumed was obvious, but it does raise a good point at understanding how to work out that limit on a running program )
+Obviously our machine or any machine can only do a certain amount at once - but how do we find out that limit?

 ### Breaking it down